VirtualBrainLab/vbl-docs/source/03_unity_neuro/01_urn_intro.md

 urn.setup()
 ```

 Calling `setup()` opens a web browser and links it to your Python client.
-You can also set the parameter `standalone = True` to connect to a standalone Desktop application.
+Set the parameter `standalone = True` to connect to a standalone Desktop application.

 ### Troubleshooting ID